"The Incredible Pre-war 'Super-Pro'

 photo left: The WMI SP-10 before restoration

-I found SP-10 SN: 576 listed on QTH.COM. in January 2008.
+The Hammarlund SP-10 SN: 576 is a rack mount version of the first version of the Super Pro that was used at WMI, a ship-to-shore station on the shores of Lake Erie.
+I found the receiver listed on QTH.COM. in January 2008.
 Its purchase included an original SP-600 cabinet thrown-in.
 Unfortunately, shipping ran about 55% of what the price of the receiver and cabinet was but it was safely packed and arrived without any issues.
 Initial examination revealed that the condition was very good cosmetically but the under chassis was almost totally non-original.
 I knew the receiver had been used extensively at WMI and had seen detailed photos of the underside so this was no surprise.
 I knew what I was going to be getting into.

 At first, I thought I might be satisfied with the SP-10 given its WMI